runtimeverification/k/k-distribution/k-tutorial/1_basic/02_basics/README.md

 Now that you've installed K on your system, you're ready for your first program in K.

-Copy the code below into your editor and save it as `lesson-02-a.k`.
+Copy the program below into your editor and save it as `lesson-02-a.k`.
 K files end with the `.k` extension.

 ```k